Menu

 Have you ever been advised by your trainer to put management in place to limit the rehearsal of a behaviour?

-Maybe your dog was jumping up to steal the roast turkey that was resting on the counter or they got too excited when you put up your Christmas tree and started stealing the decorations to play with them, it could even be that they thought, ripping up the Christmas presents under the Christmas tree was fun.
-(I mean it sure was in your dog’s eyes)
+Maybe your dog was jumping up to steal the roast turkey that was resting on the counter, or they got too excited when you put up your Christmas tree and started stealing the decorations to play with them.
+It could even be that they thought ripping up the Christmas presents under the Christmas tree was fun.
+(I mean, it sure was in your dog’s eyes!)

-Although while managing what your dog can and can’t do by implementing specific strategies seem like simply avoiding the behaviour, it teaches our dogs what we really prefer them to do through ‘limiting rehearsal’.
+While managing what your dog can and can’t do by implementing specific strategies seem like simply avoiding the behaviour, it teaches our dogs what we really prefer them to do through ‘limiting rehearsal’.

-To understand what ‘limiting rehearsal’ means and how crucial it is in behaviour change let’s look at how dogs learn and choose behaviours.
+To understand what ‘limiting rehearsal’ means and how crucial it is in behaviour change, let’s look at how dogs learn and choose behaviours.

 Imagine there is a tunnel for each behaviour your dog chooses.
-It can be a tunnel that leads to a desirable behaviour or it can be a tunnel that leads to an unwanted behaviour.
+It can be a tunnel that leads to a desirable behaviour, or it can be a tunnel that leads to an unwanted behaviour.

-Your dog jumps on the counter and reach the turkey, they get rewarded with it, this tunnel becomes brighter and more attractive so your dog will likely repeat the behaviour if this scenario happens again.
+Let’s explain this with an example: Counter Surfing for the Christmas Turkey.
+Your dog jumps on the counter and reaches the turkey left there.
+Their choice to jump on the counter is rewarded with the turkey, so your dog will likely repeat the behaviour if this scenario happens again.

 Now let’s talk about how management can help us with all this.

-Let’s start with a dog who is quite curious about Christmas tree or just loves the game of catch me if you can every time, he steals that bauble off the tree.
+Let’s start with a dog who is quite curious about Christmas tree, or just loves the game of "catch me if you can" every time he steals that bauble off the tree.

 Management options for this example could look like this:

-The tunnel that is being reinforced in this example is “walking away from the Christmas tree”
+The tunnel that is being reinforced in this example is “walking away from the Christmas tree”.

 This approach could be applied to the baby gate management plan as well.

-TEACHING ALTERNATIVE BEHAVIOUR FOR PLAN NO 3
+TEACHING ALTERNATIVE BEHAVIOUR FOR PLAN NO 3:

 With this management plan, the main focus should be on teaching your dog that the playpen area is a calm and rewarding place to be.
 Never use a playpen or a crate as a punishment or when your dog’s practicing the unwanted behaviour.

-TEACHING ALTERNATIVE BEHAVIOUR FOR PLAN NO 4
+TEACHING ALTERNATIVE BEHAVIOUR FOR PLAN NO 4:

 © 2024 Pet Professional Guild Australia